 The state wants to terminate my parental rights.
 How do I ask for a lawyer?

-If you are an indigent parent in an action to terminate parental rights filed by the state, you are entitled to an attorney.
-However, the timing of exactly when the attorney will be appointed under these circumstances is up to the court.
+If you are a parent whose income is very low in a case to terminate your parental rights filed by the state, you are entitled to an attorney.
+But, the timing of exactly when the attorney will be appointed under these circumstances is up to the court.
 So to ensure an attorney is appointed for you in a timely manner, include a request for appointment of counsel when you file your answer contesting the termination.
 This request will trigger an inquiry by the court into whether you are indigent and, if the court finds that you are indigent, will result in the appointment of an attorney.